 Amsterdam is a top travel destination.
 It has something for everyone – rich history, world class museums, and romantic canals.
 You could spend a month in the city and not see it all.
-Choosing what you do in Amsterdam in 3 days, a short visit, is difficult.
+Choosing what you do with just 3 days in Amsterdam, a short visit, is difficult.
 Read through our suggestions to put together an itinerary that’ll be perfect for you!

 1. Anne Frank House